2016 Koko Challenge

-As the committee began work, a picture emerged of highly motivated legal community whose generosity and caring were not always readily apparent to the general public.
+As the committee began work, a picture emerged of a highly-motivated legal community whose generosity and caring nature was not always readily apparent to the general public.
 The committee identified an opportunity to link law firms more directly to philanthropy through an enhanced partnership with United Way and a philanthropic competition.

 Koko: A Unique Competition is Born

 The competition’s creators knew a whimsical theme would be an important element of the competition.
-The General Counsel from toy manufacturer, Dakin & Company, provided an inspiration in Koko the gorilla, a popular plush animal based on a real gorilla that learned sign language, and donated our Koko gorillas for the Challenge.
+The General Counsel from toy manufacturer Dakin & Company provided an inspiration in Koko the gorilla, a popular plush animal based on a real gorilla that learned sign language, and donated Koko gorillas for the Challenge.
 Top competitors were awarded stuffed gorillas: “Big Koko,” “Little Koko,” and “Baby Koko” based on the size of their firms.
 Additionally, the leading employee Campaign Coordinator was called the “Top Banana”.

-Within a few years, participating law firms rose dramatically, and contributions grew from $200,000 to over a million.
+Within a few years, participating law firms rose dramatically, and contributions grew from $200,000 to over one million dollars annually.

 Where Koko Funds Go

 Koko donations are used to support United Way programs that directly serve struggling Bay Area residents.
-United Way provides the resources and guidance people need to move out of poverty.
-A gift to United Way, not only helps our community members, but it creates a stronger Bay Area for us all.
+United Way provides the resources and support people need to move out of poverty.
+A gift to United Way not only helps our community members, but it creates a stronger Bay Area for us all.
 Learn more about United Way’s poverty-cutting programs.

 The Challenge Itself